d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 While :numref:`sec_rnn_scratch` was instructive to see how RNNs are implemented, this is not convenient or fast.
-This section will show how to implement the same language model more efficiently using functions provided by high-level APIs.
+This section will show how to implement the same language model more efficiently using functions provided by high-level APIs of a deep learning framework.
-We begin as before by reading the "Time Machine" corpus.
+We begin as before by reading the time machine dataset.

 ```{.python .input}
 from d2l import mxnet as d2l